-Aside from the pump station, JWF was also responsible for expanding the distribution system located in the vicinity of the pump station.
-Some of the items included replacing and upsizing the 8-in water main to a new 12-in water main and appurtenances.
-Removing, replacing, and relocating existing check valves with a new check valve; this included an associated piping revision to connect to the new check valve.
-To conclude the project, we also patched pavements and overlay of district access roads located between 15th Avenue NE and the pump station site, 15th Avenue NE roadway, and private property restoration.
+Additional expansion of the distribution system located in the vicinity of the pump station included replacement and upsizing of an existing 8-inch water main with new 12-inch water main and appurtenances.
+Work included removal of the existing check valve and replacement and relocation with a new check valve and associated piping revisions to connect to the new/relocated check valve.
+The project also included pavement patching and overlay of the existing District access road between 15th Avenue NE and the pump station site, 15th Avenue NE roadway and other right of way and private property restoration.